 WordPress has made it easy for users to get online—and we are taking it a step further.
-In Part One of this series we will walk you through choosing your web hosting and domain name to security to understanding the WordPress dashboard.
+In Part One of this series we will walk you through choosing your WordPress web hosting and domain name to security and better understanding of the WordPress dashboard.
 Part Two and Three will review themes and plugins, branding, social media, and SEO.

 Want more detailed information on another topic?
 Let us know in the comments.